Hamza-Zubair/Folium-map/README.md

 # Folium-map
 Web map task
-dynamic map created using folium for nnumber of enterprises in city of Tartu
+dynamic map created using folium showing number of enterprises in city of Tartu